13 Creative Ways to Use Potatoes

 Get our recipe for Baked Sweet Potato Fries.

 This twice-baked potato recipe features milk and yogurt to amp up the potatoes and proves that a little bit of cheese and bacon go a long way.
 This dish makes for the perfect side you can serve with a grilled steak or roast chicken!

 Get our recipe for Bacon and Cheese Twice-Baked Potato.

 Smoked Paprika Potato Chips

 And here we have another way to indulge in the beloved potato chip!
-These chips, though, have a smoky touch to them, thanks to the paprika, and once again, prove that baking up your own chips is better than any variety you can buy in the snack aisle at the supermarket.
+These chips, though, have a smoky touch to them, thanks to the paprika, and once again prove that homemade chips are better than any variety you can buy in the snack aisle at the supermarket.

 Get our recipe for Smoked Paprika Potato Chips.

 And in case you need some cooking tips, find out how you can perfectly bake a potato you'll look forward to eating!